Freshservice vs ServiceNow: Which ITSM Platform Is Right for Your ANZ Team?

 What the Switch From ServiceNow to Freshservice Looks Like in Practice

-Village Roadshow, the iconic Australian entertainment company operating 37 businesses and serving 22 million customers, was on ServiceNow before switching to Freshservice.
+Village Roadshow, the iconic Australian entertainment company operating across 37 locations and serving 22 million customers, was on ServiceNow before switching to Freshservice.
 The platform had become too complex and too expensive for the team’s actual operational needs.

 Village Roadshow: ServiceNow to Freshservice in six weeks

-After switching from ServiceNow to Freshservice, Village Roadshow achieved a 60% reduction in ITSM costs, approximately AU$500,000 per year.
-Average ticket resolution time improved by 25%.
-Employee satisfaction scores improved by 25%.
+After switching from ServiceNow to Freshservice, Village Roadshow reported a 60% reduction in ITSM costs annually, on the order of half a million dollars a year.
+Average ticket resolution time improved by 25%, and customer satisfaction rose by 25%.
 The full implementation took six weeks.
 The team moved from a platform they were managing around to one they were managing through.
 Source: Freshworks customer case study.

 Village Roadshow is an ANZ organisation whose experience reflects the pattern we see consistently in mid-market teams: the switch from ServiceNow to Freshservice is not a capability downgrade.
 It is a right-sizing decision that delivers better operational outcomes at significantly lower cost.